9 FAM 601.6

 c.
 (U) Paperless Files:

-(a) (U) NIV Files: For NIV cases, the consular officer must return to the applicant all documents submitted by the applicant which were not pertinent to the refusal or indicative of possible ineligibility.
+(a) (U) NIV Files: For NIV cases, you must return to the applicant all documents submitted by the applicant which were not pertinent to the refusal or indicative of possible ineligibility.
 Letters and other documents addressed to an officer or the post should be retained and either scanned into CCD or destroyed with the refusal file in accordance with the Foreign Records Disposition Schedule for Visa Service.
-See 9 FAM 601.6-2 for additional guidance on handling NIV case files and records.
+See 9 FAM 601.6-2 below for additional guidance on handling NIV case files and records.

-(3) (U) Scanning Records: Instructions on scanning NIV and IV records are provided in 9 FAM 601.6-4.
+(3) (U) Scanning Records: Instructions on scanning NIV and IV records are provided in 9 FAM 601.6-4 below.

 d.
 (U) Paper Files: